 You should be able to easily know how long your application takes to fulfill http requests or complete background processes, like jobs, cron tasks, etc. to understand what are the most consuming processes in your system.

 Each execution cycle is typically called a “Transaction”.
 So during a transaction the application can performs many different tasks like SQL queries, read/write files, call external systems, algorithm, etc.

-In Inspector we call this list of tasks the “Timeline”, and you can explore it visually like in the image below:
+In Inspector you can explore your running code visually like in the image below:

-All of this information are automatically collected by the monitoring tool without any tricky configuration by developers.
+All of this information are automatically collected by Inspector without any tricky configuration by developers.

-I really believe that clear and simple infromation are the most important thing to make better choices.
+I really believe that clear and simple infromation are the most important thing to make better decisions.

-Learn why, when and how to use monitoring tools was one of the most confusing parts of my developer journey, and I hope this experience can help you to have a more aware vision of your needs and what are the tools you need to improve your work.
+Learn why, when and how to use monitoring tools was one of the most confusing parts of my developer journey, and I hope my experience building Inspector can help you to have a more aware vision of your needs and what are the right tools to solve your problems and improve your productivity.